opentok/opentok-react-native-samples/Archiving/README.md

 2. For iOS, install the Podfile's dependencies: `cd ios/ && pod install`

-3. In the App.js file, set the `apiKey`, `sessionId`, and `token` properties to your Vonage Video API key (project ID), a Vonage Video session ID, and a token for that session.
+3. In the App.js file, set the `applicationId`, `sessionId`, and `token` properties to your Vonage Video application ID, a Vonage Video session ID, and a token for that session.

 You will need to start and stop archiving using one of the OpenTok server SDKs or the OpenTok REST API.
 See the [OpenTok Archiving developer guide](https://tokbox.com/developer/guides/archiving).